ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 reason.

 This approach can work well if the set of operations to optimize is small.
-[CITE: Rich Vuduc's dissertation.]
+(See e.g., Vuduc 2004.)
 The opaque interface to fused kernels gives developers complete freedom to optimize.
 However, it also makes the interface bigger and harder to understand.
 Users may miss optimization opportunities because they failed to read that last page of documentation with the fancy fused kernels.
 Thus, the more general the intended audience for a linear algebra library, the less value specialized fused kernels may have.

 #### Expression templates?